snowkit/linc_opengl/README.md

 **Testing**

-It's important to understand that writing a test for every one of these functions is not even possible (as some extensions are highly vendor/hardware specific, or no longer available in practice), and many of them are a part within a whole, so a test would require that the whole exist in order to validate them in usage.
+It's important to understand that writing a test for every one of these functions is not even possible as some extensions are highly vendor/hardware specific, or no longer available in practice.

+Many endpoints are a part of a whole, and require the whole to test them for validation.
+The majority of these we will get to.

-That might be plausible, but what it means in practice right now, is that there might be a few functions that aren't correctly mapped to the right usage pattern.
+In practice right now, there might be a few functions that aren't correctly mapped to the right usage pattern.
 For example - a GL function expecting an array of floats: the generator could misidentify this as a byte array, and generate byte array usage for the Haxe API.
 The only solution to this is manually check every single one (which we'll do over time I'm sure) or to just stumble into them while trying to use the library.

-I have tested numerous fixed function and core profile tests from various sources while creating the library, and will create tests within this library for those to mitigate this.
-I'll also be using the library extensively in my frameworks, so chances are good this won't really be a problem except on more infrequently accessed APIs.
+I have tested numerous fixed function and core profile tests from various sources while creating the library, and will create tests within this library over time for to mitigate this.
+I'll continually be using the library extensively in practice in [luxe/snow](http://luxeengine.com/), so chances are good this won't really be a problem for the majority of API, rather on more infrequently accessed APIs.

 Fixing these issues is very easy, finding them in a sea of 1000's of functions is not.
 The generator has a place to account for nuance like this, soon as you identify one, report it, and we'll weed them out over time.